dyedgreen/deno-sqlite/README.md

 ## Browser Version (Experimental)

-There is **experimental** support for web browser support.
+There is **experimental** support for using `deno-sqlite` in the browser.
 You can generate a browser compatible module by running:

 ```bash
 deno bundle --import-map browser/import_map.json browser/mod.ts [output_bundle_path]